 My birth plan was all typed out and edited.
 I’d read everything I could about the pros and cons of typical birth procedures.
 I wanted skin-to-skin contact as soon as possible, I wanted my partner to clip the cord after it stopped pulsing, and I did not want a routine episiotomy.

-On the bed, ready to push, an elderly doctor entered the room.
+As I was on the bed, ready to push, an elderly doctor entered the room.
 He walked up to me, picked up a scalpel, and immediately sliced a small incision in my perineum.
 At the time, it didn’t seem relevant.
 I was about to become a mother!
 In only two pushes and a total of two hours of labor from the first contraction, I was holding my baby.
 Nothing else mattered; not even my well-crafted birth plan or the raw pain I felt meant a thing.
 He was here, and he was perfect.

 The Tenuous History of Episiotomies

-Why Episiotomies are More Hurtful Than Helpful
+Why Episiotomies Are More Hurtful Than Helpful

 Tearing is a natural and common part of the childbirth process.
-Upwards of 79% of women who have vaginal births end up with tearing, most of which are minimal and don’t even need stitches as they can heal perfectly well without any intervention.
-More severe tears are less common but can cause lasting issues and require stitches.
+Upwards of 79% of women who have vaginal births end up with tearing, most of which are minimal and don’t need stitches as they can heal perfectly well without any intervention.
+More severe tears are less common but can cause lasting issues and require stitches.8

 Are Episiotomies Ever Necessary?

-How to Avoid an Episiotomy
+How To Avoid an Episiotomy

 One of the first things you can do is discuss routine episiotomy with your doctor.
 Depending on where you live, you may or may not have that same doctor with you in the delivery room.
-Checking into your hospital’s episiotomy rate can also provide you with some insight.
+Looking into your hospital’s episiotomy rate can also provide you with some insight.
 Check with the hospital policies on how they reduce episiotomy rates and what other options they have in place.

 Although my birth plan didn’t help me, it could help you.
-It’s still worth writing it out even if you get sideways glances from a midwife or care provider who is much more in tune with current recommendations.
+It’s still worth writing it out, even if you get sideways glances from a midwife or care provider who is much more in tune with current recommendations.